mjclements/TRINA-WPI-2.0/README.md

 # TRINA-WPI-2.0
+This branch is a place for Lisa to work on adding objects to manipulate in the world.

 WPI HIRO Lab TRINA 2.0 ROS packages.
 This nursing robot comprises the Intel realsense cameras, Kinova robot arms and Fetch freight robot base.

 ![image](demo/TRINA-WPI-2.0.png)